quimnuss/EcoDuet/README.md

 ### Ideas for later

 make the species gain abilities so that you can unlock a new source of nourishment

+Would it be nice that instead of being a human, you could swap between species and that's how you select which "tool" you're using?

 ### Game design